ibm-cloud-docs/cis/cis-cli-plugin.md

 :   Source of the event.
 Valid values are `unknown`, `asn`, `country`, `ip`, `ipRange`, `securityLevel`, `zoneLockdown`, `waf`, `uaBlock`, `rateLimit`, `firewallRules`, `bic`, `hot` and `l7ddos`.

 `--limit`
 :   The number of events to return.
-The cursor attribute may be used to iterate over the next batch of events, if there are more events in the queried time range.
+The cursor attribute can be used to iterate over the next batch of events, if there are more events in the queried time range.
 Note that the `scanned_range` parameter in the `result_info` structure gives an indication of when events were considered in the current resultset if a limit was applied.
 Valid values are from 10 to 1000.
 Default value: 50.

 `--rule-id`
 :   The ID of the rule that triggered the event, which should be considered in the context of source.